workspacebychristian/compass-mining-code-screen/README.md

 4. **Create a View:**

-* The script creates a view named books_view to allow both users to fetch the book by a specific author:
+* The script creates a view named books_view to allow both users to read book details, and defines a function get_books_by_author that lets users fetch books by a specific author.

 ```
 SELECT * FROM get_books_by_author('Christian Okwesili');